aviors902/COMP2230-A1/A1/src/ReadMe.txt

  This program requires the following files to run:
     - TrafficAnalyser.java
-    - Road.java
+    - Road.java                 **Contains classes used in TrafficAnalyser.java**
-    - RoadMapUtils.java
+    - RoadMapUtils.java         **Contains classes used in TrafficAnalyser.java**
-    - DisjointSetsRank.java
+    - DisjointSetsRank.java     **Contains classes used in TrafficAnalyser.java**
     - TrafficAssistant.jar
     - TrafficMain.java